 If they don’t specify what you should wear, it’s worth taking a more formal approach to show that you’re serious about the position.
 If you feel out of place when you turn up, it’s always easier to dress down a little (by taking a tie off, for example) than it is to be scrambling to make yourself smarter.

 With years of life experience under your belt, there are plenty of reasons to feel confident going into your next interview.
-Just be sure to have read up on the latest interview techniques so you can go in feeling fully prepared.
+Just be sure you’ve read up on the latest interview techniques so you can go in feeling fully prepared.
 You may be surprised at how much of a confidence boost it can give you.

 The interview ideas section of our website offers more tips on getting yourself interview-ready.